Harshu2326/general-marketplace-analytics/README.md

 ---

 ## Optional Enhancements
-- Include screenshots of plots in the `images/` folder (already added)
+- Include screenshots of plots in the repo (already added)
 - Tag the project with topics: Python, Pandas, Plotly, Data Analysis, Marketplace, Portfolio